Skip to main content

 The course uses a blended learning approach.
 You get involved in face-to-face learning within university and open distance learning in an environment conducive to your individual learning style.
 Self-directed study in each module allows you to advance your knowledge, prepare for and reflect upon theory and practice and consolidate your learning.
 Learning activities within theory hours include lectures, discussions, group activities, seminar presentations, tutorials, skills workshops, experiential learning/simulations, service user-focused activities and e-learning.
 Digital competency and learning through digital-based platforms are an important component of this course.

 The teaching week during study blocks is Monday to Friday and may involve some evening sessions.
 During practice allocations you are required to complete the shift patterns allocated to you by your assessor or supervisor.
 These include early starts (for example, a shift may start at 7.00am and finish at 8.00pm), night duty and weekend shifts including bank holidays.
 Practice placements are provided in a range of healthcare-related environments including hospital and community settings.
 These include experiences with community nursing teams, acute medical and surgical wards, immediate and urgent/complex care environments such as intensive therapy units, accident and emergency.
-This enables you to explore people-centred care and the nursing and healthcare needs of people with acute and long term conditions.
-Throughout your placement allocations you have opportunities to gain experience with client groups from other fields of nursing (mental health, learning disabilities and child nursing) to enable you to develop an understanding of the health and nursing needs of people across all fields of practice.
+This enables you to explore people-centred care and the nursing and healthcare needs of people with acute and long-term conditions.
+Throughout your placement allocations you have opportunities to gain experience with client groups from other fields of nursing (adult, learning disabilities and child nursing) to enable you to develop an understanding of the health and nursing needs of people across all fields of practice.

 The structure and sequencing of university and placement-based learning means that holidays are fixed – it is not possible to take holidays outside of the set dates.
 The assessment schedule takes account of placement allocations and study weeks to support time for reflection on practice and preparation for submitting assessments, while providing opportunities for reassessment prior to the end of each year of the course.